 Don’t scratch.
 Not only does constant scratching dislodge skin flakes so they appear more noticeable, research has shown that it actually damages the surface of the hair, too, affecting how it looks and leading to breakage.

-Don’t use heavy styling products.
+Don’t use heavy hair styling products.
 Waxes, putties and pomades might be great for normal hair but aren’t so good if you have dandruff.
 They tend to glue the flakes to the hair.
 In fact, if you can go au naturel all the better as this allows the flakes to fall away.
 If you do need to use products use less of them and opt for lighter ones like non-sticky gels or mousses.
-Take a look at Ape’s Top 10 Hair Styling Products for Men for inspiration.

 Don’t get stressed.
 Most sufferers notice that their dandruff has a nasty habit of flaring up when they’re under stress.
 So if you’re living on the wire take steps to axe the anxiety.
 As for the worry of the dandruff itself, remember – there’s plenty you can do to combat it.